skni-kod/Dodo-Lang/README.md

   - can do mostly correct x86-64 unix style calls and syscalls
   - can do loops and conditional statements with memory state preservation
   - moving values and conversions between types largely done
+  - can do offsets of registers for indexing